vignettes/technicalities.Rmd

 the pollen grains corresponding to these species have not been observed.

-different assignments are stored in the crestObj
+The assignment results are stored in the crestObj

-by the crest.get_modern_data()
+returned by the crest.get_modern_data()

-function and can be evaluated by checking
+function and can be evaluated by carefully checking all the warnings

 distributions